-This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2022.
-This statement of the principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2023.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2024.
 In this statement, the mention of "fund" refers to Tundra Sustainable Frontier Fund managed by Tundra Fonder.
-As the fund invests exclusively in emerging and frontier markets that are not covered by the European regulatory framework SFDR, there is currently a lack of reliable data on most relevant indicators.
+As the fund invests exclusively in emerging and frontier markets that are not covered by the European regulatory framework SFDR, there is currently a lack of reliable data on most of the indicators relevant to the Principle Adverse Impact Indicators.
 Data collection is ongoing, but is expected to take time to collect.
-In 2023, the first reporting cycle took place on the mandatory PAI-indicators.
-However, the number of companies that reported data during the period is considered insufficient (31.8% of AUM, representing 13 out of 38 portfolio companies) for overall results at the portfolio level, therefore data is presented based on the same selection criteria as for 2023.
-That is, the indicators where the underlying data are deemed sufficient; 4, 10, 13 and 14.
-For historical comparison, it can be stated that gender equality on boards has increased, from 14.7% to 18.2%.
+The number of companies reporting data during this period has increased significantly (62% (67.8% of AUM) of portfolio companies responded via the portal, compared to 31.8% in 2023).
+However, the data is still considered insufficient for comprehensive portfolio-level results.
+Therefore, the data is presented based on the same selection criteria as for 2024-that is, the indicators for which the underlying data is deemed sufficient: 4, 10, 13, and 14.
+Gender diversity on the boards of portfolio companies continues to improve: from 14.7% (2022) to 18.2% (2023), and 20.6% (2024).
 Exposure to companies operating in the fossil fuel or controversial weapons sector (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) remains 0% which is in line with the Fund Management Company's exclusion criteria.
 The share of investments in investee companies without strategies to monitor compliance with the UN Global Compact or the OECD Guidelines for Multinational Enterprises or mechanisms for handling violations of the UN Global Compact or the OECD Guidelines for Multinational Enterprises is 0% - as in previous years.
+We note that the number of companies signing on to the UNGC principles continues to increase, and reach 27%.